 Our Pilot Varsity fountain pen review breaks down everything you need to know, including our favorite (and least favorite) features.

 Pilot Varsity Disposable Fountain Pen (Our Review)

-- Advanced liquid ink system and unique real fountain pen nib guarantee smooth writing
+- Advanced liquid ink system and real fountain pen nib.

 The first thing you’ll notice about the Pilot Varsity is that it looks like every other disposable gel pen.
 But looks can be deceiving.
 Once you remove the cap it transforms into a stylish writing instrument that’s a great way to introduce beginner writers to the world of fountain pens.